Skip to content

 Our population is ageing and becoming increasingly diverse.
 Some areas of the country - and some groups of the population - are ageing faster than others.
 The challenges that Age UK supports older people with are also increasingly common as our society fails to adapt.

-Ageism is widespread and many of us are reluctant to contemplate the realities of getting older.
-The opportunity to take action earlier on in our lives, which would increase our chances of a fulfilling later life, can be missed, because of the barriers either we or the society we live in put in our way.
-This can mean that we start our later lives less resilient than we might be.
+Ageism is widespread and many of us are reluctant to think about the realities of getting older.
+We can also miss the opportunity to take action earlier on in our lives, which would increase our chances of a fulfilling later life, because of the barriers either we or the society we live in put in our way.
+This can mean that we start our later lives less resilient than we might have been.

 Age UK wants to start a national conversation about ageing and later life, to reduce ageism and discrimination and enable people in mid-life to think about and plan for their own ageing.